giuxpp/nxp_simtemp/docs/TESTPLAN.md

 ## 7. Exit Criteria

-- All T1–T8 pass on at least one matrix row (M3 or M4 recommended).
+- All T1–T10 pass on at least one matrix row (M3 or M4 recommended).
 - `run_demo.sh` exits `0` on two consecutive runs.
+- T10 `simtemp_tests` returns exit code `0` (after any necessary permission adjustments).